DARPA-ASKEM/terarium/specs/Model_from_Equations.md

 5. See new model diagram (should be a valid AMR)
 6. compare model diagrams with manually added equations and ensure they are the same

-## [teardown]Teardown
+## [teardown]

-1. Log any bugs or issues in [Github](https://github.com/DARPA-ASKEM/Terarium/issues)
+* Log any bugs or issues in [Github](https://github.com/DARPA-ASKEM/Terarium/issues)
-2. Remove any projects and resources created during the test
+* Remove any projects and resources created during the test
-3. Update test to reflect any new intended behaviour
+* Update test to reflect any new intended behaviour